 Labor rights are human rights

-Did you know that the International Labor Organization regard a safe working environment as a human right?
+Did you know that the International Labor Organization regards a safe working environment as a human right?
 Providing decent working conditions is also amongst one of the 17 Sustainable Development Goals (SDG).
 As a senior manager this means you have a huge responsibility that goes beyond the everyday working tasks, where budgets and bottom lines often gets the most attention.

 This is not a story that aims to preach or “teach you a lesson”, but there’s no doubt that poor workplace safety and health costs money.
 By sharing this article we hope to create awareness and provide a new perspective on how your company may turn the overwhelming and time-consuming HSE-tasks, into profit.
 We are convinced, supported by a huge number of reports and research, that by investing in good OSH management you can improve performance and profitability.